top of page

 Sarah Turner - creator of Write Your Way to Freedom

-But... it was a pretty big investment!
+But... her comprehensive program was a big investment! ($2500 at the time.)

 I agonized, I panicked, I lost sleep...but deep down I knew I wanted to sign up for the course and give copywriting a try.

-I started into the course, still pretty skeptical that an online course from a self-proclaimed expert would actually help me build a business and earn income.
+I started the course, still pretty skeptical that an online course from a self-proclaimed expert would actually help me build a business and earn income.

 Mom, dad and two boys smiling in selfie with desert in the background.